gdonval/Angelica/README.md

 ##### Ansible & security #####

 Do not run ansible on an untrusted computer.
 When running this script, be sure to be the only user logged in the ansible machine.
 Otherwise, unauthorized user might be able to steal protected password and private keys when ansible is running.

+##### Manage self-signed certificates and keys #####

+It’s very likely you’ll have self-signed certificates in your ansible configuration.
+By defaulf, ansible will always regenerate such keys when you run it multiple times.
+It’s usually not an issue, but if you want to keep all your self-signed keys when running your ansible script again, use the `--skip-tags "renew"` option.

 ##### More documentation #####